Your chance to see a true blues legend playing live in Derbyshire theatre

 Walter is consistently in the top ten of greatest musicians polls.
 Planet Rock put him at number five in the greatest blues artists of all time and in the BBC LIsteners’ Poll of 1993, Walter tied with Brian May for fifth place.

 Tickets for Walter Trout at Buxton Opera House cost £31.
-Go to www.buxtonoperahouse.org.uk
+To book or find out more, go to www.buxtonoperahouse.org.uk